bitergia-analytics/bap-deployment-toolkit/docs/deployment_and_config.md

   parameter is not set, it will only obtain members from the public API that doesn't contain email information. (by default is "").
 - `sortinghat_openinfra_client_secret`: OpenInfraID Oauth2 client secret for private API (by default is "").
-- `nginx_virtualhosts`: Nginx virtual host configurations.
-- `nginx_virtualhosts.fqdn`: full qualified domain name (e.g. `bap.example.com`)
-  where BAP will be available.
-- `nginx_virtualhosts.public`: OpenSearch Dashboards with anonymous access `true | false`.
-If the variable is not defined the OpenSearch Dashboards is private.
-- `nginx_virtualhosts.tenant`: the name of the tenant for this OpenSearch Dashboards endpoint, it must be same as `mordred_instances.tenant`.
-- `nginx_virtualhosts.http_rest_api`: Open OpenSearch HTTP rest API only if the variable is defined with the value `true`.

-After configuring these parameters, you need to configure the instances of the task scheduler (Mordred).
+After configuring these parameters, you need to configure the instances of the task scheduler (Mordred) and Nginx virtual host.
 You need a task scheduler for each project you want to analyze.
 Check the section about configuring Mordred for more information about how to setup the task scheduler.
 - `mordred_setups_repo_url`: URL of the git repository where the configuration for each project/mordred instance are stored.
-- `mordred_instances`: create as many entries of project as you might need.
+- `instances`: Mordred and Nginx virtual host configurations.
+Create as many entries of project as you might need.
-- `mordred_instances.project`: name of the project to analyze.
+- `instances.project`: name of the project to analyze.
-- `mordred_instances.tenant`: the name used here will be used to store the data from this project in a separate tenant from the others.
+- `instances.tenant`: the name of the tenant for this OpenSearch Dashboards endpoint..
+- `instances.public`: OpenSearch Dashboards with anonymous access `true | false`.
+If the variable is not defined the OpenSearch Dashboards is private.
-- `mordred_instances.overwrite_roles` (optional): overwrite roles and tenant `true | false`.
+- `instances.mordred.overwrite_roles` (optional): overwrite roles and tenant `true | false`.
-- `mordred_instances.mordred_password`: strong password for the modred user of this tenant.
+- `instances.mordred.password`: strong password for the modred user of this tenant.
-- `mordred_instances.sources.repository`: repository with the list of data sources to analyze on this project.
+- `instances.mordred.sources_repository`: repository with the list of data sources to analyze on this project.
+- `instances.nginx.fqdn`: full qualified domain name (e.g. `bap.example.com`)
+  where BAP will be available.
+- `instances.nginx.tenant` (optional): the name used here will be used to store the data from this project in a separate tenant from the others.
+By default it will use `instances.tenant`.
+- `instances.nginx.http_rest_api`: Open OpenSearch HTTP rest API only if the variable is defined with the value `true`.

 #### OpenID Configuration (Optional)